Blye, K., Part 2: Production

 "Blye, K., Part 2" is written by Dave Kalstein and directed by Terrence O'Hara.
 The episode is the second of a two-part arc centred on NCIS Special Agent Kensi Blye.
 According to Daniela Ruah, who portrays Kensi, "[Kensi is] determined to prove her dad’s death was a murder and not an accident.
 She wants to crack the case.
 But at the same time, she’s extremely emotionally attached to this case, which can cloud your judgment sometimes".
 The premise for the two-part arc is set up in Kensi's appearance on Hawaii Five-0 back in October 2011.
 "Something happened while she was there.
 That’s when the fuse was lit", say executive producer Shane Brennan.
 In connection with this, it's shown why Kensi joined NCIS.
 "It’s a very surprising reason, and it’s a very dangerous reason".

 Miguel Ferrer is recurring as NCIS Assistant Director Owen Granger.

 Reception

 "Blye, K., Part 2" was seen by 15.85 million live viewers following its broadcast on February 28, 2012, with a 9.9/15 share among all households, and 3.1/8 share among adults aged 18 to 49.
 A rating point represents one percent of the total number of television sets in American households, and a share means the percentage of television sets in use tuned to the program.
-In total viewers, "Blye, K., Part 2" came third, behind the original NCIS and American Idol.
+In total viewers, "Blye, K., Part 2" came third, behind the original NCIS television series and American Idol.

 Clara Day from TV Fanatic gave the episode 4.5 (out of 5) and stated that "until now, Kensi's past has been almost as big a secret as Callen and Sam's have been.
 We knew her father was a military man and she was curious about his death.
 She finally got the answers she has so desperately been searching for".